-During the Fall and Spring semesters, the faculty systematically reviews the progress of each graduate student in the program.
-The purpose of these reviews is to make sure that each student has completed all of the milestones that are expected in consideration of the number of semesters they have been in the program.
-Following this review, each student will receive a Student Program Status (SPSR) report.
-This provides acknowledgement of progress and it will flag follow-up tasks if necessary.
-Students should read this form carefully and reply to their advisors by either confirming that the information is accurate or raising questions if they see a discrepancy between their own records and the SPSR report form.
+During the fall and spring semesters of each academic year, the faculty systematically reviews the progress of each graduate student in the program.
+This process is called the "MA Review".
+The purpose of MA Review is to make sure that each student has completed all of the milestones that are expected in consideration of the number of semesters they have been in the program.
+Following this review, each student receives an updated copy of his or her Student Program Status Report (SPSR).
+This form provides acknowledgement of progress and it flags follow-up tasks if necessary.
+Students should read this form carefully and reply to their advisors by either confirming that the information is accurate or raising questions if they see a discrepancy between their own records and the SPSR form.
+(Also see Critical Milestones for Program Completion, later in this handbook.)